Food marketing: Criticism

 Food marketers also use appealing packaging to attract children to their product through bright colours, including toys in schemes (McDonald's Happy Meals with a toy included is an example) and utilising famous television or film characters to spark interest.
 In terms of packaging, brands will also change the size of products to entice children.
 Large companies have further been criticised of contributing to obesity through supplying schools with branded sponsorships and sports merchandise such as rugby balls that flaunt a company's logo.
-Food marketers are criticised further than being responsible for child obesity rates, and are said to not have children's long-term physical wellbeing in mind when they aim to rapidly create brand name association among children (Frechette, 2015).
+Food marketers are criticised further than being responsible for child obesity rates, and are said to not have children's long-term physical wellbeing in mind when they aim to rapidly create brand name association among children.

-A report from Global Health Advocacy Incubator documents the food industry’s strategies to defeat warning labels on ultra-processed food products (UPP).
+A report from Global Health Advocacy Incubator documents the food industry's strategies to defeat warning labels on ultra-processed food products (UPP).

 Childhood obesity

-It has been shown through Frechette's (2015) studies that in recent years, as children and teenagers have become more exposed to technological advances, they have become more susceptible to unhealthy food marketing commercial messages from food organisations (Cairns, Angus, Hastings & Caraher, 2013).
-Harris, Pomeranz, Lobstein, & Brownell (2009) suggest that food marketers have been using child-targeting marketing practices in order to persuade children to eat unhealthy or poorly suitable foods.
-Organisations achieve this through direct and indirect marketing tactics on television adverts, games, social media and food packaging (Freeman, Kelly, Baur, Chapman, Chapman, Gill & King, 2014).
-These tactics have an explicit effect on children's consumption patterns, diet-related health, nutritional knowledge, purchase behaviour and preferences (Vandevijvere & Swinburn, 2015).
-Overall, it has been found that food marketing is one of the leading contributors to an increase in childhood obesity (Schor & Ford, 2007).
+It has been shown through Frechette's studies published in 2015 that in recent years, as children and teenagers have become more exposed to technological advances, they have become more susceptible to unhealthy food marketing commercial messages from food organisations.
+In 2009, Harris, Pomeranz, Lobstein, & Brownell suggested that food marketers have been using child-targeting marketing practices in order to persuade children to eat unhealthy or poorly suitable foods.
+Organisations achieve this through direct and indirect marketing tactics on television adverts, games, social media and food packaging.
+These tactics have an explicit effect on children's consumption patterns, diet-related health, nutritional knowledge, purchase behaviour and preferences.
+Overall, it has been found that food marketing is one of the leading contributors to an increase in childhood obesity.
 This is increasingly becoming a global issue.

-In order to prevent the current unhealthy food marketing culture, Sacks, Mialon, Vandevijvere, Trevena, Snowdon, Crino & Swinburn (2015) believe that there are methods and policies that should be put into place by governments.
-Firstly, parents should be informed of the nutritional values of the foods that they are giving to their children (Grier, Mensinger, Huang, Kumanyika & Stettler, 2007).
-For example, an easy-to-read nutritional label on food packaging that provides the nutrient values and their definitions (Nikolova & Inman, 2015).
-This will create healthier food environments for families around the world (Sacks et al., 2015).
-Secondly, parents could restrict which advertisements that their children are exposed to (Newman & Oates, 2014).
-For example, parents could use ad-blocking applications or limit television watching time (Thaichon & Quach, 2016).
+In order to prevent the current unhealthy food marketing culture, Sacks, Mialon, Vandevijvere, Trevena, Snowdon, Crino & Swinburn believe that there are methods and policies that should be put into place by governments.
+Firstly, parents should be informed of the nutritional values of the foods that they are giving to their children.
+For example, an easy-to-read nutritional label on food packaging that provides the nutrient values and their definitions.
+This will create healthier food environments for families around the world.
+Secondly, parents could restrict which advertisements that their children are exposed to.
+For example, parents could use ad-blocking applications or limit television watching time.
 Through the implementation of these strategies, governments can contribute in decreasing the rates of childhood obesity through food marketing.

 The World Health Organization published a report which highlights food marketing is especially prevalent where children are and what they watch on TV.
 Predominantly promoting ultra-processed food which includes sugar-sweetened beverages, and chocolate and confectionery.
 It confirms food marketing is pervasive, persuasive and bad for health.